 We at MutualFundwala present the following 4 points, based on which we recommend Mutual Funds to our investors.

 Step1: Fund House: Mutual Fund house or AMC (Asset Management Company) operates mutual funds.
 In all, there are 43 fund houses.
 The 4 large AMCs (or Fund houses) are HDFC Mutual funds, ICICI Prudential Mutual Funds, Reliance Mutual Fund and UTI Mutual Fund.
-Other fast growing AMC’s are L&T , Mirae, Motilal Oswal, Franklin Templeton and SBI.
+Other fast-growing AMC’s are L&T, Mirae, Motilal Oswal, Franklin Templeton and SBI.
 Large and well-established AMC’s have an edge over new smaller AMC’s.
 Large AMC’s have a longer track record of fund management, have established systems for stock analysis and tracking.
 They can also engage expensive research analysts and Fund managers.
-So in nutshell an investor while investing in a large AMC can be sure of better brand, reputed fund managers, longer track record, better systems and investor servicing.
+So in nutshell, an investor while investing in a large AMC can be sure of the better brand, reputed fund managers, longer track record, better systems and investor servicing.
 Size of the AMC is assigned 20% weightage.

 Step3: Investment Objective of the Scheme and investment pattern: Retail investors should carefully read the scheme objective and figure out if it fits into the overall objective of their financial plan.
 Certain schemes aim at providing regular income and are low risk.
 Others are growth oriented.
 Most importantly, an investor should carefully look at the sort of companies which the scheme is investing in.
 Weather the Equity scheme is Diversified equity, large cap or mid/smallcap category.
 MutualFundwala assigns this 50% weightage.

 Step4: Past performance and rating by prominent websites: Past performance adds a lot of comfort, but also remember “Past performance may not be repeated in future”.